Causal Reasoning and Large Language Models: Opening a New Frontier for Causality: A New Frontier for Causality

-In addition to building new algorithms, LLMs can also facilitate building benchmarks for covariance-based causal discovery.
+In addition to building new algorithms, LLMs can also facilitate building benchmarks for causal discovery algorithms.
 As illustrated from our results, causal discovery benchmarks are usually created by close collaboration with domain experts, with a strong assumption that domain experts know the groundtruth causal graphs.
 However, this assumption does not hold because 1) Possible edges grow superlinearly with the number of variables, so it is unlikely for a human expert to go over all possible edges reliably; 2) More importantly, domain experts may not be able to precisely provide the causal link between two variables given their knowledge.
 LLMs can help identify potentially missing edge and correct mislabeled edge, or at least point out relations that require additional checking.

 \paragraph{LLM-guided effect inference.} Identifying the correct adjustment set (e.g., using the backdoor criterion) is one of the most important problems for causal effect inference.
 However, the validity of the backdoor criterion depends on access to the true graph.
-LLMs' capability for causal discovery can be useful for effect inference and opens up a research question on how to use LLMs to infer valid backdoor sets.
-In addition to discovering the full graph, techniques that utilize partial graph structure~\citep{entner2013data,cheng2022toward} to identify backdoor sets may also benefit from LLMs' knowledge-based discovery for inferring specific edges.
+LLMs' capability for generating causal DAG can be useful for effect inference and opens up a research question on how to use LLMs to infer valid backdoor sets.
+In addition to discovering the full graph, techniques that utilize partial graph structure~\citep{entner2013data,cheng2022toward} to identify backdoor sets may also benefit from the ability of knowledge-based DAG generation with LLMs to infer specific edges.
 Similarly, it may be interesting to see if LLMs can be used to suggest potential instrumental variables for a causal task, given metadata about observed variables.

 A second promising direction is in utilizing LLM's domain knowledge to help build robustness and validation checks for a given causal analysis.
 Typically, this involves an analyst selecting appropriate robustness checks given a problem and then reasoning over the background context to identify the correct variables to use for the check.
 Can LLMs be used for determining which robustness tests may be applicable for a given problem and which specific variables are most suited to be used in those tests?